syncfusion-content/xamarin.ios-docs/SfBarcode/Barcode-Customization.md

 ## Bar Customization

-The color of the Barcode can be customized by using the properties of darkBarColor and lightBarColor in the SfBarcode.
+The color of the Barcode can be customized by using the properties of `DarkBarColor` and `LightBarColor` in the SfBarcode.

 The darkBarColor represents the color of the dark bar (Black color by default) and the lightBarColor represents the color of the gap between two adjacent black bars (White color by default).